taosdata/taos-connector-jdbc/README.md

 INSERT INTO test.t1 USING test.weather (ts, temperature) TAGS('beijing') VALUES(now, 24.6);
 ```

-- Starting from taos-jdbcdriver-2.0.36 and TDengine 2.2.0.0, if dbname is specified in the URL, JDBC REST connections will use `/rest/sql/dbname` as the URL for REST requests by default, and there is no need to specify dbname in SQL.
+- If dbname is specified in the URL, JDBC REST connections will use `/rest/sql/dbname` as the URL for REST requests by default, and there is no need to specify dbname in SQL.
 For example, if the URL is `jdbc:TAOS-RS://127.0.0.1:6041/test`, then the SQL can be executed: insert into t1 using weather(ts, temperature) tags('beijing') values(now, 24.6);

 ### Specify the URL and Properties to get the connection